markqvist/Reticulum/docs/source/hardware.rst

 power-hungry, or all of the above at the same time.
 In an attempt to alleviate this situation, the transceiver system *RNode* was designed.
-It is important to note that RNode is not one specific device, from one particular vendor, but *an open plaform* that anyone can use to build digital transceivers suited to their needs and particular situations.
+It is important to note that RNode is not one specific device, from one particular vendor, but *an open plaform* that anyone can use to build interoperable digital transceivers suited to their needs and particular situations.

 An RNode is a general purpose, interoperable, low-power and long-range, reliable, open and flexible radio communications device.
 Depending on its components, it can